-A Printer uses the "authenticated identity" or the "most authenticated user" [RFC8011] to allowauthorize access to capabilities such as operations, resources, and attributes.
-AuthenticationAs in most other contexts, authentication is the process of establishing some level of trust that an entity is who or what they are claiming to be.
+A Printer uses the "authenticated identity" or the "most authenticated user" [RFC8011] to allow access to capabilities such as operations, resources, and attributes.
+Authentication is the process of establishing some level of trust that an entity is who or what they are claiming to be.